zdh2292390/Copyright-Detective/readme.md

 ## Unlearning Detection

-The **Unlearning Detection** workspace combines two complementary probes:
+The **Unlearning Detection** workspace combines two complementary probes.
+Use the tabs at the top of the workspace to switch between them so that their controls and outputs stay neatly separated:

 - **Prompt-Based Probes** reuse the persuasion strategies from snippet/PDF analysis to see whether a model can still recreate or summarise a target passage.
 The tool now focuses on surfacing each model response directly—no similarity thresholds or ground-truth references are required.
 - **Membership Inference (Perplexity Probe)** estimates whether the reference text still lives in the model's training data.
 The app samples log-probabilities with `echo=True` completions (currently supported for OpenAI models) and compares the average perplexity of reference chunks against a stylistically similar control passage.
 A configurable ΔPPL threshold raises an alert when the reference appears memorised.